daniel-rusu/pods4k/immutable-arrays/README.md

 ## 🤝 Interop & Migration

-Immutable Arrays can be exposed as regular collections in constant-time.
-That's because the elements don't need to be copied due to tiny immutable wrappers backed by the same array.
-This makes it very efficient to pass Immutable Arrays to APIs that expect collections:
+Immutable Arrays can be exposed as regular collections in constant-time without copying elements.
+This is achieved through tiny immutable wrappers backed by the same array, making it highly efficient to pass them to existing APIs:

 ```kotlin
 val people = immutableArrayOf(dan, bob, jill)